Refund print jobs

 For more information, see Pending refund request notifications.

 Emails can be delivered hourly or daily.
 By default daily messages are delivered at 7 a.m.
 Configure the hour of the day via the config keyA config key stores information about a specific advanced setting in PaperCut.
 Config keys are editable by an administrator in the Config Editor. notify.pending-refund-requests.daily-hour-of-day.
-For more information about changing config keys, see Using the Config Editor.
+For more information about changing config keys, see Using the Advanced Config Editor.